Nearsoft/apprentice/04-basic-concepts/README.md

 There are other useful protocols which are commonly used for specific use cases:

 - The File Transfer Protocol (**FTP**) is used for transferring files between two machines in a network.

 - The Secure Shell protocol (**SSH**) is used for remotely logging in to a computer system.

 - The Post Office Protocol (**POP**), Internet Message Access Protocol (**IMAP**), and Simple Mail Transfer Protocol (**SMTP**) are mostly used to send and retrieve emails.

-## The Ends of a Web Application
+# The Ends of a Web Application

-> The fundamental concepts from this section are front-end, back-end, and frameworks

 A web application can be conceptualized and broken apart in several ways, a common separation of concerns from an architectural point of view is the identification of the **front end** and  **back end**.